edubart/nelua-lang/docs/pages/overview.md

 print(a,b) --outputs: 1234 1.000000
 ```

-The following table shows Nelua primitive numeric types and is related type in C:
+The following table shows Nelua primitive numeric types and their related types in C:

 | Type              | C Type              | Suffixes            |
 |-------------------|---------------------|---------------------|